-Role of Coordinator
+Role of staff

 To act as the single point of contact between Bruce Power and SON regarding a variety of technical and regulatory matters including, but not limited to: